tisanelabs/tisanedocs/tisane_ws.md

 cd C:\Tisane
 .\Tisane.Runtime.Service.exe -i
 ```
-If everything worked, you will see your Tisane service in the Windows Services Manager.
+If everything worked as intended, you will see your Tisane service in the Windows Services Manager.
 The service description contains the name of the folder where it's been deployed.

 <p align="center">
   <img src="https://github.com/tisanelabs/tisanedocs/blob/master/images/tisaneWindowsService.png" alt="Tisane services"/>